Donna Murphy

-Donna Murphy (born March 7, 1959) is an American actress, best known for her work in musical theater.
+Donna Murphy (born March 7, 1959) is an American actress and singer, best known for her work in musical theater.
 A five-time Tony Award nominee, she has twice won the Tony for Best Actress in a Musical: for her role as Fosca in Passion (1994–1995) and as Anna Leonowens in The King and I (1996–1997).
-She was also nominated for her roles as Ruth Sherwood in Wonderful Town (2003), Lotte Lenya in LoveMusik (2007) and Bubbie/Raisel in The People in the Picture (2011).
+She was also nominated for her roles as Ruth Sherwood in Wonderful Town (2003), Lotte Lenya in LoveMusik (2007), and Bubbie/Raisel in The People in the Picture (2011).

 Murphy made her Broadway debut as a replacement in the 1979 musical They're Playing Our Song.
-Her other stage credits include the original off-Broadway productions of Song of Singapore (1991) and Hello Again (1993), as well as the alternate to Bette Midler as the title character in a Broadway revival of Hello, Dolly!
+Her other stage credits include the original Off-Broadway productions of Song of Singapore (1991) and Hello Again (1993), as well as the alternate to Bette Midler as the title character of Dolly Gallagher Levi in a Broadway revival of Hello, Dolly!
 (2017–2018).
-In 1997, she won a Daytime Emmy Award for Outstanding Performer in a Children's Special for her role in Someone Had to be Benny, an episode of the HBO series Lifestories: Families in Crisis.
-Her film roles include Anij in Star Trek: Insurrection (1998), Rosalie Octavius in Spider-Man 2 (2004), Mother Gothel in the animated film Tangled (2010), and one of the government secretaries in The Bourne Legacy (2012).
-As of 2022, she portrays Caroline Astor in the HBO series The Gilded Age.
+In 1997, she won a Daytime Emmy Award for Outstanding Performer in a Children's Special for her role in "Someone Had to be Benny", an episode of the HBO series Lifestories: Families in Crisis.
+Her film roles include Anij in Star Trek: Insurrection (1998), Rosalie Octavius in Spider-Man 2 (2004), Mother Gothel in the animated film Tangled (2010), and government agent Dita Mandy in The Bourne Legacy (2012).
+As of 2022, she portrays Caroline Schermerhorn Astor in the HBO series The Gilded Age.

 Early life and education

-Murphy, the eldest of seven children, was born in Corona, Queens, New York, the daughter of Jeanne (née Fink) and Robert Murphy, an aerospace engineer.
+Donna Murphy, the eldest of seven children, was born in Corona, Queens, New York, the daughter of Jeanne (née Fink) and Robert Murphy, an aerospace engineer.
 Murphy is of Irish, French, German, and Czech ancestry.
 Her family moved to Hauppauge, Long Island, New York.
 At age three, she asked for voice lessons, and she put on shows as a child in Hauppauge.
 She later moved to Topsfield, Massachusetts and graduated from Masconomet Regional High School in 1977.